pyralog/pyralog/ADVANCED_FEATURES.md

 ## Conclusion

 These advanced features represent the cutting edge of distributed log systems.
-By studying implementations from Kafka, Pulsar, LogDevice, and others, DLog can selectively adopt features that provide the most value while maintaining its core principles of:
+By studying implementations from Kafka, Pulsar, LogDevice, and others, Pyralog can selectively adopt features that provide the most value while maintaining its core principles of:

 1. **Performance**: Sub-millisecond latencies
 2. **Simplicity**: Easy to operate
 3. **Safety**: Memory-safe Rust
 4. **Flexibility**: Configurable consistency

-### DLog's Unique Advantages
+### Pyralog's Unique Advantages

-Each feature will be carefully designed to integrate with **DLog's unique architecture**:
+Each feature will be carefully designed to integrate with **Pyralog's unique architecture**:

 **1. Obelisk Sequencer Primitive** ⭐
 - Transaction IDs, Session IDs, Schema IDs, Event IDs